-Bird feeding is a wonderful hobby that can bring a diverse flock right to your backyard, but many bird feeding myths can discourage novice birders from putting out their feeders.
+Bird feeding is a wonderful hobby that can bring a diverse flock right to your yard, but many bird feeding myths can discourage novice birders from putting out their feeders.
 By understanding the facts, you can learn to disregard these 12 bird feeding myths and enjoy the birds at your backyard feeders.

 01 of 12

 Feeding Birds Makes Them Dependent on Handouts - FALSE!

 While the same birds may regularly visit feeders as part of their daily foraging, studies have shown that wild birds only get an average of 25 percent of their food from feeders.
 There are many natural foods birds prefer, and while they will visit feeders out of convenience, they are well able to find other food sources if feeders are unavailable.
 Feeders may become more critical during harsh winters, but birds will not starve if the feeders aren’t filled.